Group Information

 Scarborough Birders is a group of people interested in the birds of the Scarborough area, and provides a network and a voice for local birdwatchers.

-The group collects all records of bird sightings in a defined recording area, and these are collated by group members.
+The group collects all records of bird sightings in a defined recording area, and these are collated by group members and an annual bird report is compiled.
 Records are ultimately submitted to the Yorkshire Naturalist’s Union to form part of the Yorkshire Bird Report.

 Scarborough Birders participates in survey work and projects on the birds and habitat improvement of the local area, with the aim of promoting conservation and assisting conservation bodies in their work.
 Membership of Scarborough Birders is open to anyone with an interest in the birds of the Scarborough area.